 Bin Laden's death itself has resurfaced the question of whether torture is a necessary or even effective means of gathering actionable intelligence.

 Those who argue that security concerns must trump individual liberties have, for the most part, carried the day so far, experts say.
-The U.S. government has set up a vast protective apparatus since 9/11.
-Security and surveillance agencies now take up far more space physically around Washington than the Pentagon.
+The U.S. government has set up a vast protective apparatus since Sept.
+11. Security and surveillance agencies around Washington now take up far more square footage than does the entire Pentagon.

 "Searches have been done in the broadest meaning of the term, with the government having much less need to justify them to the judicial branch than was the case before 9/11," says David K. Shipler, author of The Rights of the People: How Our Search for Safety Invades Our Liberties.

-But even a civil libertarian like Shipler, who believes that portions of the post-9/11 Patriot Act should be reconsidered, says that American notions about privacy have been shifting anyway, due to the growth of the Internet and constant electronic communication.
+But even a civil libertarian like Shipler, who believes that portions of the post-Sept.
+11 Patriot Act should be reconsidered, says that American notions about privacy have been shifting anyway, owing to the growth of the Internet and constant electronic communication.

 The combination of security threats and the march of technology, Shipler says, "have made us less conscious of the boundary between our public and private information."